 Dr. Brian Higgins is an Assistant Professor in the Department of Microbiology, Immunology, and Molecular Genetics at the University of Kentucky College of Medicine.
-He also serves as the Microbiology discipline coordinator and a co-course director in the College of Medicine.
+He also serves as the Microbiology discipline coordinator, the Course Director for Musculoskeletal and Integumentary (MD828), and a co-course director for Foundations of Infection, Immunity, and Therapeutics (MD810) and Multidiscipline and Integrative Medicine (MD829) in the College of Medicine.

 He received a bachelor’s degree in Cell Biology and Molecular Genetics with high honors from the University of Maryland, a PhD in microbiology from the University of Georgia, and was a postdoctoral fellow at Princeton University studying programmed DNA rearrangements in ciliates.
 His research has been published in several peer-reviewed journals, including Science and Proceedings of the National Academy of Sciences.